 Try not to think of the current economic downturn as the end of days but rather as a natural economic disruption (albeit a large one).
 The economy has a history of naturally expanding and contracting.
 If you’ve lived long enough, you’ve been through at least one large economic upset, such as the 2008 financial crisis.
-Which means you know that times like these require ingenuity and perseverance and teamwork.
+Which means you know that times like these require ingenuity, perseverance and teamwork.

 To survive this disruption, you need to focus on retaining the clients you do have and training your sales team on how best to sell in this new socially distant environment.
 Both require the same thing: a concise and powerful message that clearly communicates your value.
 Your clients and prospects need to understand and believe that what you’re selling will improve their sales efficiency and help their business survive in this economy.